Shingles (Herpes Zoster)

 Why get vaccinated for Shingles?

 The best protection from shingles is vaccination.
-People can still get shingles after receiving the varicella (chickenpox) vaccine but they are 4 to 12 times less likely to do so than if they haven’t been vaccinated.
-The vaccine is recommended for most people aged 50 and older.
+People can still get shingles after receiving the varicella (chickenpox) vaccine but their risk of developing shingles is 4 to 12 times lower than those who are not vaccinated against varicella.

 How does Shingles vaccine work?